 After you’ve had your fill, pick from the bounty of agritourism activities offered in Asheville.
 Foodies will salivate over the forage tour from Wild Food Adventures or a cooking class.
 Water lovers will want to glide on the French Broad via paddleboard, kayak or tube, and aerial enthusiasts can zip line with views of the Blue Ridge Mountains.

 Follow your jaunt with a visit to Bhramari Brewhouse or Sierra Nevada Brewing Co.
 Sierra Nevada is America’s first LEED-certified production brewery, and its $175 million facility outside of Asheville, in Mills River, features an impressive taproom and beautiful back porch and beer garden.
 Bhramari Brewhouse is an even newer addition to Beer City’s scene, with a nature-inspired décor and beer menu featuring fruit-forward beers brewed with local ingredients, such as grains from Riverbend Malt House or honey from Haw Creek Honey.

 Grab some take-home beers to pair with your meaty haul from The Chop Shop Butchery, Asheville’s first whole-animal butcher shop with sausages, deli meats and charcuterie boards that make for a delicious on-the-go dinner.

 Finish the day by taking in the sunset from the Blue Ridge Parkway, ideally at Craggy Pinnacle, where you’ll find dramatic views after taking an easy hike from milepost 364.1.
-Soak in the last slivers of light before heading to your overnight accommodations at Mount Mitchell Inn, one of four parkway camping areas near Asheville; or rent a nearby cabin or yurt to squeeze in a bit more natural beauty.
+Soak in the last slivers of light before heading to your overnight accommodations at Albert's Lodge at Mt.
+Mitchell.
+Or rent a nearby cabin or yurt to squeeze in a bit more natural beauty.